 To ask Her Majesty’s Government, following the resignation of the government of the United States from the United Nations Human Rights Council where they co-sponsored with the United Kingdom Resolution 30/1 in 2015 and Resolution 34/1 in 2017, in regard to Sri Lanka, and given the progress made towards many aspects highlighted in the resolutions, what assessment they have made of whether to annul or withdraw those resolutions.

-Filed under accountability, British imperialism, centre-periphery relations, conspiracies, disparagement, foreign policy, governance, historical interpretation, landscape wondrous, life stories, LTTE, meditations, military strategy, politIcal discourse, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, the imaginary and the real, truth as casualty of war, war reportage, world events & processes
+Filed under accountability, american imperialism, British imperialism, centre-periphery relations, cultural transmission, democratic measures, disparagement, politIcal discourse, power politics, Rajapaksa regime, self-reflexivity, Sinhala-Tamil Relations, slanted reportage, sri lankan society, the imaginary and the real, truth as casualty of war, UN reports, unusual people, war reportage, world events & processes